nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 >> 5.3 Advanced data types and update actions

-### 6. Transactions
+### 6. Transactions (A)

-### 7. Local and global indexes
+### 7. Local and global indexes (A)

-### 8. Streams
+### 8. Streams (A)

-### 9. In-memory acceleration
+### 9. In-memory acceleration (D)

-> 10. Conclusion
+### 10. Conclusion (D)

-> 11. Bibliography
+### 11. Bibliography

 \
 &nbsp;

 ## 1. Introduction

-In today's world data is the new currency and innumerable more and more data is produced every second all over the world.
-To handle this informational overload the concepts of databases arise, were developed and extended.
-Databases with very different specifications and working methods.
-For managing the data there were software and management systems developed.
-Because besides the mass of information handled every second it’s also the needed speed of information or data processing which modern databases have to deal with.
-Relational databases gained one the most favorite systems with its programming or developing language “Structured Query Language” (better known as “SQL”).
-The further progression regarding new requirements of data management also led to new languages like NoSQL (like “Not only” or “No” SQL).
+In today's world data and information is the new currency.

+Every second more and more information in the form of data is produced all over the world.

+To store this kind of information which is represented in different data types several different types of databases are developed to handle different use cases.
+Today a database does not only need to save data but other factors for example speed or advanced data transformations are other key factors to consider when choosing a suitable database system.

+The most favorite database systems today are relational databases based on “Structured Query Language” (better known as “SQL”).
+But recently because of the new requirements and different data types another form of database system emerged which are called NoSQL or key-value databases offering new possibilities to save, retrieve and transform data.

-One of these newer technical advancements was designed by Amazon with its Web Services and their database called Amazon DynamoDB.
-It’s just one of hundreds of examples but one to figure out today's possibilities and the one this paper is going to handle with.
+One of these newer databases is the key-value database DynamoDB which has been developed by Amazon Web Services and which has been introduced to the world in the year 2012.
+It is just one of the hundred possibilities to choose from but will it be able to stand out from its competitors?

-The idea of service is one the important facts of the Amazon offerings, including their Web Services.
-The Amazon DynamoDB is a service which is fully managed especially to the optional scalability and the administrational overhead with consistent and high performance.
-So there’s no need for technical hardware deployment, updates or changes for example.
-Configurations and setups are already done.
+Amazon DynamoDB is a fully managed database service service which means that the customer does not have to take care of tasks like managing servers or its underlying hardware.
+Amazon Web Services will provide the security, stability and scalability needed for this service.Configurations and setups are already done.
 Data replications and backups are included and software patches are managed as a service.
-Optional offerings like encryption for operations with sensitive data or flexible scalability for any level of requested traffic are also possible supplements.
+Optional offerings like encryption for operations with sensitive data or flexible scalability for any level of requested traffic are also possible addons  the customer can use.
 As well as in-time recovery, seamless scalability and throughput capacity, several management consoles are interesting add-ons.
-Standards like high availability and durability of data without downtime or performance degradation rounding this service idea off.
+Standards like high availability and durability of data without downtime or performance degradation are included.

 Summarizing these marketing facts this paper can give a clue of one the possibilities today's markets are offering for the topic of managing data and databases.

 And how does it work?
 Here’s the point where this paper really starts.
 The following chapters shall describe the architecture of Amazon DynamoDB and give some real use cases.
-Data models and data types were explained.
-Afterwards tables and provisioning is the next theme including read and write items before dealing with transactions, local and global indexes and streams.
-The last technical chapter will evaluate the in-memory acceleration before this paper ends with the conclusion.
+Data models and data types are introduced .
+Then we will have a look at  tables and provisioning in the next chapter including read and write data before dealing with transactions, local and global indexes and streams.
+The last technical chapter will evaluate the in-memory acceleration before this paper ends with a conclusion of the authors.

 \
 &nbsp;